-Do NOT FORGET this very important operational tip: Our article from this week will also solve other problems.
-If you have too much creosote, or roof stains, you may be operating your furnace incorrectly.
+Do NOT FORGET this very important operational outdoor furnace tip: Our article from this week will also solve other problems.
+If you have too much creosote or roof stains, you may be operating your furnace incorrectly.

-Roof stains are caused by moisture in your outdoor boiler condensing on the chimney cap and dripping on your roof.
+Roof stains are caused by moisture in your outdoor wood burner condensing on the chimney cap and dripping on your roof.
 Moisture is unavoidable in some cases - the air burned in your boiler has some moisture in it, and even seasoned firewood contains 20% moisture.